• We've Moved:

 Info@LittleFlowerBallet.com

-Instilling Beauty, Goodness, & Truth
+Beauty, Goodness, & Truth

 Through Dance

-Utilizing the Pedagogical Teaching Method of Classical Ballet
+Pedagogical Teaching Method

 Developed by

-Agrippina Vaganova & Vera Kostrovitskaya.
+& Vera Kostrovitskaya

 It is a systematic approach that is scientifically based and physiologically sound.
-When taught and executed correctly; it not only develops grace and strength, but does not
+When taught and executed correctly; it not only develops grace and strength, but does not produce injuries.

 It is a proven method that has produced some of the most famous ballet dancers, such as; M. Baryshnikov, G. Komleva, N. Dudinskaya, and G. Mezentseva.